Effects of Hurricane Georges in Florida: Florida Panhandle

-Near Panama City, rough seas broke through the seawall and inundated waterfront buildings.
-Strong winds blew the roofs off several structures in the city.
+Heavy rainfall in Escambia County led to many rural dirt roads being washed out and many bridges and highways being closed, such as Interstate 10 near the Alabama-Florida state line.
+On September 29, the Perdido River crested at 26.3 ft near Barrineau Park, which remains a record at that site.
+The local NOAA Weather Radio station remained off air for more than a day when up to 2 ft of water entered the building housing its equipment and transmitter.
+A motel on Pensacola Beach received substantial impacts from storm surge and erosion.
+At least 639 homes experienced damage in Escambia County, with 7 of those destroyed, while public property damaged alone was estimated at $17 million.
+Three people died in the county due to indirect causes, one from a housefire started by a candle and two others from a car accident.
+In Santa Rosa County, estimates indicated that more than 75 homes, and perhaps as many as 350, suffered damage due to floodwaters.
+Evacuations and road closures, including State Road 85, occurred as the Shoal and Yellow rivers overflowed.
+Six buildings on Navarre Beach were damaged by winds.
+Floodwaters led to Interstate 10 being closed in the vicinity of Crestview.

 An F1 tornado damaged several homes, causing $300,000 in damages, in Okaloosa County.
+Widespread flooding in Walton County damaged numerous homes and businesses.
 In Calhoun County flooding isolated up to 20 homes and roads were severely damaged.
-Widespread flooding in Walton County damaged numerous homes and businesses.
 Flash flooding from local creeks inundated numerous homes, leaving $500,000 in damages.
 High water near a levee threatened to break through and inundate a small town, resulting in the evacuation of 100 residents.
 Officials shut down 132 roads, including Interstate 10 due to flooding.
 Six homes were damaged in Gadsden County and many were left without power.
 Thirty roads and 20 bridges were washed out in Holmes County and an emergency evacuation of 300 residents was required.
 A chicken farm was flooded and 48,000 chickens drowned.
 Damages to roadways in the county amounted to $1.3 million.
 Flooding in Washington County caused $750,000 in damages to roads.